delrosariojosefleander/delrosariojosefleander.github.io/projects/sudokuSolver.md

   - Java
 summary: "A sudoku puzzle solver."
 ---
-This program takes in sudoku puzzles in the form of multidimensional arrays.
-These are arrays are sent to a method called checkSudoku that takes in a multidimensional array and anaylzes them to make sure that they are in accordance with sudoku's rules.
+This program takes in Sudoku puzzles in the form of multidimensional arrays.
+These arrays are sent to a method called checkSudoku that takes in a multidimensional array and analyzes them to ensure that they are in accordance with Sudoku's rules.

 -------------------------------------------------------------------------------------------------------
 	  public static boolean checkSudoku (int [] [] sudoku, boolean printErrors)